RupeshKumar4511/Full_Stack_Development/README.md

 1. useReducer is a hook in React that offers more control over state operations compared to useState, especially for complex state logic.

 2. Components: It involves two main components:
 • Reducer: A pure function that takes the current state and an action and returns a new state.
+Here action can be an object describing what happened, typically having a type property.

-• Action: An object describing what happened, typically having a type property.
+• intialState : It stores the inital Value/State.

 3. Initialization: It's invoked as const [state, dispatch] = useReducer(reducer, initialState).